 To deal with increases in the floods of money, major banks spent half a trillion dollars on information technology, decisively leading all other sectors on computer outlays.
 The work of maintaining the measuring stick function of money is estimated to cost 20% more in computer equipment than all the world's information technology for manufacturing new goods.
 With vastly greater speed and automation, the large banks with big balance sheets perform the role previously played by the gold peg, while at the same time putting constraints on every country to follow its own exchange policy.
 Dangerously banking intensive, the system channels all the world's commerce through the portals of the great international banks.
 Just 10 in the United States and 15 in United Kingdom and enables these to collect fees.
-With 12.91% of total trading in 2016, the largest player was CITIBANK, J.P.MORGAN and UBS followed with 8.7% and DEUTSCHE with 7.9%1.
+With 16.11% of total trading in May 2015, the largest player was CITIBANK, DEUTSCHE BANK ranked second with 14.54% (The Economist, 2019).
 Moreover, that work yields a volatile but steady rising proportion of all banking profits.
 In this emerged system of private SEIGNIORAGE - profiting from creating money - the largest traders capture hundreds of billions of dollar's equivalents every year from setting the measuring stick.
 FX market is a speculative ocean of currencies that banks surf for profits.
-These banks extract the fees as a kind of volatility tax on entities that use them to hedge currencies.
+These banks extract the fees as a kind of volatility tax on entities that use them to hedge currencies

 By various measures 90% to 97% of all transactions are judged to be "speculative" devoted not to enable trade in goods and services but to harvest profits and fees from arbitrage and leverage.
 Transacting some 77% of the business are 10 banks in the Western countries.
 In the forefront of the foreign exchange operations are the US and Europe, with London accounting for 36% of all trades.
-Some 87% of transactions involve the US\$, in which 63% of all international trade is denominated.
-Two thirds of emerging market external debt and two thirds of official foreign exchange reserves of all central banks are in US\$s when GDP of the United States accounts just 23% of global GDP and only 10% of global trade.
-FED's soft power exerted via the dollar has become more important in the decade since the financial crisis and America's monetary policymakers' ability to create problems for their counterparts elsewhere.
+Some 87% of transactions involve the US\$, in which 63% of all international trade is denominated and which accounts for more than half of all global reserves held by central banks to back their currencies.
 Currency trading has been rising at least 20 times faster than productivity growth.
-Devoid of ISAAC NEWTON's gold standard that made economic valuations calculable and reliable as the physical dimension of traded items, China, Hong Kong, Singapore and Taiwan, that have spearheaded the global trade expansion in recent decades, have all largely opted out of the floating-currency system.
+Devoid of ISAAC NEWTON's gold standard that made economic valuations calculable and reliable as the physical dimension of traded items, China, Hong Kong, Singapore and Taiwan, that have spearheaded the global trade expansion in recent decades, have all largely opted out of the floatingcurrency system.
 Against agonized protests from the West, lately loudly from President Donald Trump's White House, they fix their currencies on the dollar as much as possible, and some of them impose controls on capital movements.
 Outside of the Asian emerging sector, world trade has inched up only slowly.
 Likewise, global GDP growth.
 A privatized SEIGNIORAGE conundrum.

-12. Is planet earth [ocean] alive?
+12. Is planet earth alive?